masterofrisk/aiomysqlfastapi/README.md

-# MySQL API in Python using the aiomysql and FastAPI frameworks
+# MySQL API in Python

+Using the aiomysql (aiomysql is a "driver" for accessing a MySQL database from the asyncio (PEP-3156/tulip) framework, and it depends on and reuses most parts of PyMySQL) and FastAPI framework.

 Simplify your API experience with this single-file main.py solution, featuring seamless and free MySQL integration for efficient database management.